kllngtme/dash2mqtt/README.md

 After finding they don't make many z-wave buttons really(there are some), it had me looking into alternatives without spending too much money.
 I found a facebook marketplace post from 9 weeks ago.
 24 Amazon Dash buttons for $10.
 The guy still had them, so here we are.

-The Idea:
 ```
 Amazon Dash button press >> ARP Announcement >> Publish to MQTT >> Home Assistant triggers a command.
 ```
-I will be making this into a direct Home Assistant integration soon, but this is the working idea of it.
+I will be making this into a direct Home Assistant integration soon, but this is the working idea of it using Docker for now.

-First things first, Make a firewall rule so the Amazon Dash button(s) can't reach the internet.
-5 years later, and I believe they are still being bricked.

 <h3>Pros and Cons to using an Amazon Dash button in 2025</h3>